Cutter (professional wrestling): Rolling cutter

 The second major variation, which is known as an outward rolling cutter and referred to as a Whirling Dervish in Japan, sees the wrestler spin in the opposite direction while holding onto the opponent's free arm while twisting for leverage.
 This is used by Tama Tonga as the Tongan Twist.
+WWE wrestler Bo Dallas used this move, calling it Rollin' the Dice.

+Another variation sees the wrestler roll forward before leaping to hit the opponent with a cutter.
+Fénix famously uses this variation.
+Mike Santana uses a variation where he rolls backwards before hitting a cutter, calling it the Rolling Buck 50.